 If you have a bee issue, the first task is to see if there’s a reason you have a problem.
 Are the bees being attracted to a certain water source or heavily blooming tree?
 Can you remove the reason bees are showing up, or will it only be temporary – like a flower bloom?
 If bees, especially honeybees, are building a hive on or near your home, there can be a long-term problem.

 Bees can damage structures and walls by burrowing into them and, for honeybees, through dripping honey.
-Honeybees will also swarm, where a bee colony splits into 2 and a female a large group of bees move to look for a new nesting site.
-A swam is usually seen as a large clump of bees hanging on a tree branch of house.
-When swarming, bees are less aggressive but may still attack in mass if provoked.
+Honeybees will also swarm, where a bee colony splits into 2 and a female and a large group of bees move to look for a new nesting site.
+A swam is usually seen as a large clump of bees hanging on a tree branch or house.
+When swarming, bees are less aggressive but may still attack en masse if provoked.

 WHAT CAN YOU DO?